weecology/retriever/docs/developer.rst

 Continuous Integration
 ^^^^^^^^^^^^^^^^^^^^^^

-The main GitHub repository runs test on both the Travis (Linux) and AppVeyor (Windows) continuous integration platforms.
+The main GitHub repository runs test on both the GitHub Actions (Linux) and AppVeyor (Windows) continuous integration platforms.

 Pull requests submitted to the repository will automatically be tested using